About us

 We combine the information from these sources with the information you provide to us directly.

-From time to time we may pay for the contact details of people who might be interested in hearing from us in future.
+From time to time, we may pay for the contact details of people who might be interested in hearing from us in future.
 Before we purchase contact information, we always check the wording used when your information was originally collected, to make sure that we only contact people who have actively expressed an interest in receiving information from third parties.

 The Trust may make use of profiling and screening methods to produce relevant communications and provide a better experience for our supporters.
 Profiling can help us target our resources more effectively through gaining an insight into the background of our supporters and helping us to build relationships that are appropriate to their interests and capacity to give.

-If you are under 18 please ensure you obtain your parent/guardian's consent before sending any personal information to any website or the Woodland Trust.
+If you are under 18, please ensure you obtain your parent/guardian's consent before sending any personal information to any website or the Woodland Trust.
 We do have activities for those under 18 so we may ask your age.
-Before taking part please ensure you speak to your parent or guardian.
+Before taking part, please ensure you speak to your parent or guardian.

 Please note that we will not knowingly market to or accept donations or orders for goods or services from persons aged under 18 years.

-As a parent or guardian we encourage you to be aware of the activities in which your children are participating, both offline and online.
+As a parent or guardian, we encourage you to be aware of the activities in which your children are participating, both offline and online.
 If your children voluntarily disclose information, this may encourage unsolicited messages.
 We suggest that you discourage your child from providing any information without your consent.

 Scientific data sharing helps to further research, education and our national understanding of biodiversity and conservation issues.
 Hence anonymised scientific data may be shared with project partners and third parties such as the National Biodiversity Network, organisations such as local authorities, academic researchers and students.

 In some circumstances such scientific data may be sold, but the income will be directly used to support the running cost of these data-gathering projects.
 By submitting your scientific or environmental records you are indicating agreement with our approach.
+More information relating to how your personal data is processed can be found here Privacy policy - Observatree.

-We have a number of lawful reasons that mean we can use (or 'process') your personal information.
 One lawful reason is something called 'legitimate interests'.
 Broadly speaking Legitimate Interests means we can process your personal information if:

 Please read the 'Legitimate interests' statement for more information.

-We only disclose information to third parties or individuals when obliged to by law, for purposes of national security, taxation and criminal investigations and the following:
+We only disclose information to third parties or individuals when obliged to by law, for purposes of national security, taxation and criminal investigations, and the following:

 We hold your information only as long as necessary for each purpose we use it.
 This period will normally be for seven years after your last financial contribution or other activity with us, unless we have a good reason to keep your information for a longer period.
 This is based on any legal, regulatory or business reasons we may have to retain your information.

 You have the right to ask us to remove your personal information from our records.
-We will inform you in writing when we have actioned your request and if we need to refuse you we will give you the reasons why.
+We will inform you in writing when we have actioned your request and if we need to refuse you, we will give you the reasons why.

-A new data protection law, starting in May 2018, gives everyone a number of very important rights.
+The UK GDPR gives everyone a number of very important rights.
 These are:

 If you would like to know more about your rights under the data protection law see the Information Commissioners Office website.

-Remember, you can change the way you hear from us or withdraw your permission for us to processing your personal data at any time by using the form on our 'Contact us' page or by using our online permission portal.
+Remember, you can change the way you hear from us or withdraw your permission for us to process your personal data at any time by using the form on our 'Contact us' page or by using our online permission portal.

 If you wish to talk through anything in our privacy policy, find out more about your rights or obtain a copy of the information we hold about you, please contact our supporter services team (details at the bottom of this page) who will be happy to help.
 If you wish to raise a complaint on how we have handled your personal data, you can contact our data protection officer who will investigate the matter.
-If you are not satisfied with our response or believe we are not processing your personal data in accordance with the law you can complain to the Fundraising Regulator or the Information Commissioner’s Office (ICO).
+If you are not satisfied with our response or believe we are not processing your personal data in accordance with the law, you can complain to the Fundraising Regulator or the Information Commissioner’s Office (ICO).

 Our data protection officer can be contacted by writing to: